hana-dampf/hana-dampf.github.io/_posts/2019-07-03-NLPinPython.md

 I did this using the [Beautiful Soup library](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for webscraping, and based my approach on Zach Thoutt's [LSTM model](https://github.com/zackthoutt/got-book-6), rewriting his tensorflow 1.0.0 RNN in keras, with some changes to the embedding structure.

 I decided to train my model on a corpus of Pablo Neruda's poems because A) I thought of the Neural-da joke and B) it was comparatively easy to scrape.
 I was curious about how well a model trained from nothing, using only my corpus, would do at prediction.
-These are the results I got using entirely Zach Thoutt's code
+These are the results I got using entirely Zach Thoutt's code:

 <details>